rmnigm/py-cp3/boids/README.md

 # Boids 2D model

 ## Description
-This is the implementation of [boids](https://www.red3d.com/cwr/boids/) model in Python with numpy and numba JIT-compilation.
+This is the implementation of [boids](https://www.red3d.com/cwr/boids/) model in Python with `numpy` and `numba` **JIT-compilation**.
 Minor changes were added to formulas of the components - each boid only sees a 180-degree sector in front and some values are medians instead of mean.

 Visualization is made with `VisPy` library, `PyQT` video backend and `imageio-ffmpeg` tool.
 Example videos are available on [Youtube](https://youtu.be/28eeQrRkj7o).